How to Glue Plexiglass Together (The Right Way)

 Step 3: Find a Suitable Surface to Work

-Keep to a metal, concrete, or wood surface if you can.
+If possible, stick to a metal, concrete, or wood surface.
 Acrylic should never adhere to a glass or paper surface.

 Step 4: Take a Look at the Acrylic Edges